jotaylor/acdc-hst/README.md

 ## Usage

-If you are within the STScI network you can create the database necessary to analyze the dark rate like so:
+If you are within the STScI network you can create a local version of the the database necessary like so:

 ```
 python create_db.py